natgo/wt-wiki-scraper/wikitext-transpiled/ground/AML-90.md

 * The belly is 8 mm thick.
 * The gun barrel is 20 mm thick.

 The {{PAGENAME}} lacks protection against heavy machine gun fire and is susceptible to damage by light machine gun fire.
 The crew is located in a rather small compartment, making the armoured car prompt to being knocked out by a single shot from almost any direction.
 It is also vulnerable to overpressure, meaning chemical energy ammunition will take out your vehicle regardless of where they impact.
 A kinetic energy ammunition can damage your AML through the projectile itself or the spalling generated but the inflicted damages are lesser and has a higher chance to knock out the crew members or critical modules than to destroy the vehicle.
-It should be noted that the thin armour has a chance to not activate fused shells like APHE, APCBC, etc, although it will trigger HEAT, HEATFS, HE and ATGM.
+The thin armour has a chance to not activate fused shells like APHE, APCBC, etc, although it will trigger HEAT, HEATFS, HE rounds, and ATGMs.

 === Mobility ===
 {{Specs-Tank-Mobility}}